tobeva/tobeva.com/content/about/experience/neuroscience/index.md

 nav:
     prev:
         label: "Cloud"
-        url: "/about/past/cloud/"
+        url: "/about/experience/cloud/"
     up:
-        label: "Past"
+        label: "Experience"
-        url: "/about/past/"
+        url: "/about/experience/"
     next:
         label: "Simulations"
-        url: "/about/past/simulations/"
+        url: "/about/experience/simulations/"
 ---

 For several years I worked at the [*Janelia Research